Skip to main content

 kHz = MHz × 1,000

-Kilohertz (kHz) and megahertz (MHz) are frequency scales used across radio engineering, audio, and telecommunications.
 FM radio stations broadcast in the 87.5–108 MHz range, which engineers and equipment often express as 87,500–108,000 kHz when integrating with older systems or performing signal calculations.
-Converting MHz to kHz helps bridge legacy equipment specifications with modern frequency standards.
+Software-defined radios, spectrum analysers, and FCC frequency allocation tables sometimes require or display kHz precision even for high-frequency signals.
+Converting MHz to kHz bridges these specifications.

 Source: NIST SP 811, Table B.8